 You can let the fraud alert expire or request that the credit bureau remove it prior to its one-year expiration if you no longer need it.
 If you remove the fraud alert early, you must notify each bureau on your own to have that bureau take it off your report.

 5. Renew the fraud alert or request a different type if necessary

 After one year, you can renew the fraud alert if you wish.
 If you want, you can request an extended fraud alert, which can stay in effect for seven years.
 To do this, make sure you’ve created an identity theft report with the Federal Trade Commission.
 Don’t forget, sometimes certain credit reporting companies or creditors will also require a police report before filing an extended fraud alert.

 When to place a fraud alert

-“Consumers should place a fraud alert on their credit at the first sign of identity theft or fraud on their account, such as an unauthorized new line of credit opened in their name,” says John Danaher, president of Consumer Interactive at TransUnion.
+Place a fraud alert on your credit at the first sign of identity theft or fraud on your account — like an unauthorized new line of credit opened in your name.

 Even though a fraud alert is placed on your credit reports, there’s no guarantee the alert will stop identity theft.